A condition or disease that has serious consequences on the brain and especially the mind

 Types or Classifications of Dementia

-- dementias that are the result of changes to the cerebral cortex
+– This results from changes to the cerebral cortex

-- dementia that are the result of changes below the cerebral cortex.
+– This results from changes below the cerebral cortex.

-- changes in personality, and/or speed of thinking and the ability to stay on task are variably affected.
+– It can include changes in personality, and/or speed of thinking and the ability to stay on task is variably affected.

 Examples of the 2 types of Dementia: